ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 Leaf:

-: A merkle tree leaf is the cryptographic hash of a sequence of bytes that combines Payload and Extra Data.
+: A merkle tree leaf is the cryptographic hash of a sequence of bytes that combines Leaf Payload and Extra Data.

 Merkle Tree: